 - Action on Smoking and Health (ASH NI)

 While smoking rates have fallen in recent years we still need organisations to work together to tackle the current tobacco epidemic.
 We provide the secretariat for ASH (Action on Smoking and Health) Northern Ireland, which is a multi-agency committee working with the other ASH UK groups to achieve strong tobacco control strategies.

 - No Smoking Month

-No Smoking Day is an annual campaign focusing on one dedicated day to encourage smokers to make a quit attempt.
+No Smoking Month is an annual campaign focusing on one dedicated month to encourage smokers to make a quit attempt.
 No Smoking Month is held in March – but briefing days for health professional are held in the November preceding.

 The NI Coordinating Committee drives the national campaign at a local level making it the most successful out of all regions.

 Cancer Focus NI works in partnership with the Public Health Agency, Health Trusts and Environmental Health.

 - European Cancer Leagues